50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for commending creativity and innovation

 Innovation drives progress.
-Encourage those who bring fresh ideas and creative solutions:
+In fact, fresh ideas keep a business ahead.
+So encourage those who bring creative solutions:

 1. “Your creative approach solved a problem we didn’t even know we had.
 Genius.”